antotubito/Dislink_Bolt_V2_duplicate/docs/README.md

 # Dislink – Your Human Connection Companion

-Dislink is a modern web & mobile app designed to help you nurture meaningful relationships that matter.
-Whether you're building professional networks or deepening personal connections, Dislink helps you remember the human stories behind every interaction and never lose touch with the people who matter most.
+Dislink is a human-first relationship companion designed for individuals who value authentic, meaningful connections in all aspects of life.
+Unlike traditional networking tools focused on business transactions, Dislink helps you remember, nurture, and honor the human stories behind every relationship—whether personal or professional.

 ## 🚀 About

-Dislink empowers you to build authentic, lasting relationships by combining intuitive design with context-rich connection management.
-It's your personal relationship companion — built for real-world human connections that transcend the transactional, honoring both personal and professional relationships as part of your holistic life journey.
+Dislink empowers individuals to build authentic, lasting relationships by preserving the context, memories, and meaningful moments that make connections truly valuable.
+It's your personal relationship companion — built for real-world human connections that transcend the transactional, helping you remember the stories behind every meaningful interaction.

 ## 🧩 Features

-- 🔗 **Human-First Connection**: QR code sharing that preserves the story of how you met
+- 🔗 **Connection Stories**: QR code sharing that preserves the story of how you met
 - 🧠 **Memory Augmentation**: Context-aware notes that capture the essence of your conversations
 - ⏰ **Thoughtful Follow-ups**: Smart reminders that help you nurture relationships authentically
-- 📍 **Connection Stories**: Location-based history that remembers the meaningful moments
+- 📍 **Meeting Context**: Location-based history that remembers the meaningful moments
+- 🎯 **Relationship Depth**: Organize connections by meaning, not just category
 - 🔒 **Your Private Space**: Secure and private – your relationship data stays yours

 ## 📦 Repository